As you’ve probably heard, mushrooms are good for you. So good, in fact, that people often use them as medicine.

 If you’re interested in adding more mushrooms to your diet, you can include mushrooms in your meals in a variety of ways.
 Just be sure to eat them cooked (here’s why) — in soups, sautés, and as meat substitutes.

 Eating a variety of organic mushrooms regularly is best.
-You can choose from white, cremini, Portobello, oyster, shiitake, maitake, reishi mushrooms, and other types of edible fungi.
+The most nutritious mushrooms include white, cremini, portobello, oyster, shiitake, maitake, reishi mushrooms, and other types of edible fungi.

 But be careful because some wild mushrooms are not edible and are toxic to humans.
 Therefore, you shouldn’t pick mushrooms to eat from the wild unless you have been trained to identify them.
 But you can grow your own.